Information for practitioners

 The Government published an early years workforce strategy in March 2017 which outlines a series of measures aimed to attract new joiners to the sector, as well as retain and develop existing members of the workforce.
 PACEY will be working over the coming months to ensure that this translates into practical, tangible support for the entire sector, including childminders.

 How will parents find out about the extended entitlement?

 The Government has produced a website, Childcare Choices, which will be accompanied by an information campaign aimed to parents to make them aware of 30 hours and other government support for childcare.
 In addition, the Childcare Act requires local authorities to publish more detailed and up-to date information on childcare in their area.

 This should include information about vacancy rates, as well as Ofsted registration status and inspection judgments.
 Local authorities will be required to update this information at least termly and make it available online.

 What other support will be available to families to help with childcare costs?

-Working parents who are eligible for the 30 hours of free childcare will additionally receive support with childcare costs of up to £2000 per child through the Tax-Free Childcare scheme, which will be rolled-out gradually from April 2017.
+Working parents who are eligible for the 30 hours of free childcare will additionally receive support with childcare costs of up to £2000 per child through the Tax-Free Childcare scheme.
 Please note that Tax-Free Childcare is not available to parents in receipt of tax credits, Universal Credits or childcare vouchers, but it can be used at the same time as 30 hours free childcare.